 Such a view is then followed at Beware the Gray Ghost’s conclusion where an strangely heartfelt exchange occurs between Conroy’s Bruce Wayne and West’s Trent.
 Upon getting some memorabilia signed by Simon Trent, Bruce Wayne explains “the Gray ghost was his hero… and he still is.”
 It is an exchange that again acts metaphorically.
 With such lines, the episode evokes a new generations expression of gratitude for the legacy of the past.

-Beyond such a metaphorical and heart felt story line, this episode also features a rousing score from Shirley Walker and her team; one that evokes both the pulp serials of the fifties as well as the sadness and anger of Trent as he struggles with his post-Gray Ghost life.
+Beyond such a meta and heart felt story line, this episode also features a rousing score from Shirley Walker and her team; one that evokes both the pulp serials of the fifties as well as the sadness and anger of Trent as he struggles with his post-Gray Ghost life.
 Not only this, the episode also brings forth some of the best animation that the series has held to date.

-Whether its the explosions caused by the Mad Bomber remote-control toy cars (which in typical comic-book fashion, pose as bombs) or the beautiful pulpy imagery of the Gray ghost, the episode implements such brilliant animation to tell a story that is ultimately human despite the high-concept super heroics and explosions.
+Whether its the explosions caused by the Mad Bomber remote-control toy cars (which in typical comic-book fashion, pose as bombs) or the beautiful, pulpy imagery of the Gray ghost, the episode implements such brilliant animation to tell a story that is ultimately human despite the high-concept super heroics and explosions.
 There’s one shot in particular, of an orange hued dark knight surveying an explosion, which particularly sticks out, a beautifully animated, atmospheric shot that ends with him leaping from the building in a fluid, beautifully constructed fashion.

-While there is undoubtedly more to say than what can be simply put down in this column, its clear to see that Beware the Gray Ghost is an episode that demands conversation, particularly in its position as one of the best episodes of Batman: the Animated Series entire run.
+While there is undoubtedly more to say than what can be simply put down in this column, its clear to see that Beware the Gray Ghost is an episode that demands conversation, particularly in its position as one of the best episodes of the series.
 Mixing an heartfelt story of failure, desperation and hope, this is an episode that provides a mature, ultimately human storyline; one with depth, heart and exhilarating action/imagery that makes some of the more action-orientated episodes so brilliant.
 Mixed with this, is some of the best voice acting that the series has seen and beautiful testament to the range of which the late great Adam West could go to, beyond his wiry, excellent performance as the ‘Bright knight.’

-A great performance for a great episode.
+A great performance for a truly excellent episode.